GuillaumeSalles/typescript-to-cli/README.md

 --armed                    whether the ships are equipped with weapons or not
 ```

-## Generate the CLI from a js module and JSDoc annotations
+## Generate the CLI from a js module and JSDoc type annotations

 `typescript-to-cli` can also infer the parameters types from JSDoc annotations.
 However, your `tsconfig.json` should allow js files with `"allowJs": true` and an `outDir` to avoid overriding the input file.
 Let take the same previous example but with JSDoc type annotations instead.